carlosantiagorojas/zeromq-MySQLreplication/Readme.md

 - Branch number: The branch number to which the requirements are sent (1 or 2).

 Afterward, execute the actors for branch 1 (classes: ExecuteActorReturn, ExecuteActorRenew, ExecuteActorRequest), the managers for both branches (classes: ExecuteGCTest, ExecuteGCTestTwo), and the request processes on the other computer (class: PSTest).

-Please note that the above text has been translated into English as requested.